SLAMS-Propelled Electron Acceleration at High-Mach Number Astrophysical Shocks: Electron acceleration with SLAMS

-Although at fast high-$M_{\rm A}$ shocks, SLAMS impose a superluminal barrier, we also find that they quasi-periodically open a window for the peculiar Fermi I electron acceleration on SLAMS that we introduced in Sec.~\ref{sec:spectra}.
-Such a scenario is shown schematically in Fig.~\ref{fig:qsa_scheme}.
-Since SLAMS develop an oscillating AM structure in $B_\perp$, the minima in such a structure form subluminal regions where magnetized electrons can propagate.
-Inside these regions electrons thus start to gain energy by bouncing (i.e., getting mirror reflected) between the nearest approaching maximum in $B_\perp$ and the shock.
-We call these reflections \textit{quasi-periodic shock acceleration} (QSA).
-Beside the subluminal regions induced by the large-scale AM field of SLAMS, the diffusion is also enhanced by electron-driven waves.
-Electron waves induce subluminal, short-scale dips in $B_\perp$ in front of the shock in Fig.~\ref{fig:qsa_scheme} (also associated with short density spikes in Fig.~\ref{fig:1d_xl}).
-Electron scattering on such dips at high-$M_{\rm A}$ quasi-parallel shocks could represent a highly non-linear equivalent to the processes of stochastic SDA (\citealt{SSDA}) and acceleration by electron whistler waves (\citealt{qperp_1d_acc}) at quasi-perpendicular shocks.
-Being significantly shorter than the scale of SLAMS, the dips speed up the QSA process by inducing reflections on the spatial scales comparable to that of SDA.
 As the next maximum in $B_\perp$ reaches the shock, QSA diminishes and electrons there only get energized via SDA.
 Most of electrons that are still magnetized at this point become captured by the superluminal barrier and advect downstream, while some can still diffuse through SLAMS due to dips.
 The absence of accelerating magnetized electrons ahead of the shock in Figs.~[\ref{fig:1d_xl}h,\ref{fig:2d_w2800_perl}g] implies that the acceleration region is constrained to $\sim \lambda_{\rm SLAMS}$ in front of the shock.
-Electrons that reach the resonant energy with $r_{\mathrm{L},e} \sim \lambda_{\rm SLAMS}/2\pi$ over an advection period $\tau_{\rm adv} \sim \lambda_{\rm SLAMS}/v_{\mathrm{sh}}$ of a single SLAMS oscillation (or occasionally over few such periods) become unmagnetized and thus detach from the superluminal field to proceed with DSA.
+Electrons that gain enough energy in the advection time $\tau_{\rm adv} \sim \lambda_{\rm SLAMS}/v_{\mathrm{sh}}$ of a few SLAMS oscillations through the shock and reach Larmor radii in the total field corresponding to $\sim \lambda_{\rm SLAMS}/2\pi$ become unmagnetized and detach from the superluminal field to proceed with DSA.
 Once the maximum in $B_\perp$ is advected across the shock, QSA starts again.
 It means that after each $\tau_{\rm adv}$, new electrons begin their acceleration, and only those that become unmagnetized get injected into DSA.
 Previously, we showed that SLAMS appear on a scale comparable to the Larmor radius that corresponds to an average momentum of non-thermal ions in the ambient field $B_0$.
 At the same time SLAMS allow much lighter electrons to quickly reach this ion momentum by QSA and then switch to DSA.
 This clearly highlights the importance of SLAMS in electron acceleration up to the DSA injection energy in high-$M_{\rm A}$ astrophysical shocks.